2002 Horatio Alger Award Winner

 Active in athletics, Graziadio played basketball and baseball in high school.
 He graduated in 1937 and started college, but soon grew restless.
 In 1939, he bought an old Model-A Ford for $68 and traveled with a friend across the United States to California.
 Their plan was to return to Connecticut in time to start school in the fall.
 Soon after they arrived in California, however, Graziadio needed an emergency appendectomy.
 He had only $20 in his pocket when he entered the hospital.
 Upon his release, he owed $750 in medical expenses.
 He decided to get a job to work off his debt rather than go home and ask his parents to help him.

 Two years later, Graziadio was still working full time in California.
 World War II broke out and he applied for the Air Force, but failed the physical due to poor depth perception.
 Instead, he joined the Flight Test Division of North American Aviation, which built the Mustang Fighter Aircraft and the B-25 Bomber.
 During this time, Graziadio joined the Active 20-30 Club, the American arm of an international group called World Council of Young Men's Service Clubs.
-Ultimately, he became president of the international organization, where he believes he received his "higher education" in business.
-"As president, I learned how companies should be run, how to raise money, how to involve the public, and how to effectively make a difference in the community," he says.
-Graziadio became focused on his goals and adopted a philosophy he still adheres to: TNT-Today Not Tomorrow.
+Ultimately, he became president of the international organization, where he believed he received his "higher education" in business.
+"As president, I learned how companies should be run, how to raise money, how to involve the public, and how to effectively make a difference in the community," he said.
+Graziadio became focused on his goals and adopted a philosophy of: TNT-Today Not Tomorrow.
 "I believe we should not procrastinate in our business, social, or family life," he once said.

 After the war, Graziadio obtained a real estate license and soon progressed from sales to real estate development.
 He built a house, then a duplex, and then apartments and a few commercial buildings.
 He later formed a partnership that grew from real estate development to founding Imperial Bank, and went on to serve as chairman of Comerica Bank of California.